zengm-games/json-web-streams/README.md

 ### `jsonpaths: JSONPath[]`

-The first argument to `JSONParserStream` is an array of strings specifying what objects to emit from the stream.
+The first argument to `JSONParseStream` is an array of strings specifying what objects to emit from the stream.
 The syntax for these strings is a subset of [JSONPath](https://en.wikipedia.org/wiki/JSONPath), which is a query language for JSON.

 (The `JSONPath` type here is just a slightly more restrictive version of a string.
 I wish it could completely parse and validate the JSONPath syntax, but currently it just enforces some little things like that it must start with a `$`.)